VojtechFiala/VojtechFiala/README.md

 - 👋 Hi, I’m @VojtechFiala.
-I don't like me very much.
+I don't like my-self very much.
 Please, go away.
 - 👀 I’m interested in evolutionary psychology and how it relates to naming things.
 I am also interested in the internet as an evolutionary phenomenon.
 - 🌱 I’m still trying handle bayesian analyes using package rethinking by Richard McElreath.
 The handle holds me... barely.
 - 💞️ If you want to analyze huuuuehehehuge ammount of data... for free...
 I mean for me & for free, lemmme know.